bengjerstad/BibletoOOimpress/README.md

 Using the tool python-bible, https://github.com/bengjerstad/python-bible, I extracted the data from data.pt into 2 json files.

 biblegatewayPyAPI:
-Using the tool biblegatewayPyAPI, https://github.com/bengjerstad/biblegatewayPyAPI, I am going to extract the ESV bible from Biblegateway.
+Using the tool biblegatewayPyAPI, https://github.com/bengjerstad/biblegatewayPyAPI, I was able to extract the ESV bible from Biblegateway.
+Due to the copywrite on the ESV bible, I won't be able to post the databse file that I created here.